rpeszek/my-blogs/posts/2021-12-12-ts-types-part1.md

 **About the author.**
 I am spearheading a rewrite of a legacy front-end component at work, the goal is to rewrite it using the new React.js and TypeScript.
-In recent years, I have been spending all of my time in the back-end designing, writing, and maintaining Haskell code.
+In recent years, I have been spending all of my time in the back-end designing, writing, and maintaining Haskell programs.
 Haskell code has a lot of types.
 Thus, I use types a lot.
 Types allow me to code faster, safer, and with much more confidence.
 I wear a hat with types on it when writing TS.
-I love Programming Language Theory and have done some compiler and interpreter related work.
+I love Programming Language Theory and have some experience and lots of interest in all things compiler related.
 I wear a very thin headband with PLT symbols on it under my hat (should be mostly invisible in this series).
 All of this gives me a different (compared to most typescripters) perspective and a reason to write these posts.
 For some readers, parts of these posts will feel strange.
-Established practices like overloading will be considered a bad thing, writing experimental code (that won’t even run) to solve _type puzzles_ (type what?) will be a good thing.
+Established practices like overloading will be considered a bad thing, writing experimental code (that won’t even run) to answer _type questions_ (type what?) will be a good thing.
 Strange is a corollary of different.

 **What is TypeScript for?**  Is it just a JavaScript add-on used to prevent typos and trivial code errors?